WHU-USI3DV/WHU-Railway3D/README.md

 ### 1.3 Semantic Annotations

-- Rails: tracks of the train, as shown in Fig. 3 (g).
+- Rails: hot-rolled steel with a cross-section approximate to an I-beam, providing a reliable rolling surface for train wheels to travel on, as shown in Fig. 3 (a).

-- Bed: the section between tracks, including sleepers, ballast, etc. Refer to Fig. 3 (h).
+- Track bed: the section between rails, including sleepers, ballast, etc. Refer to Fig. 3 (a).

-- Overhead lines: including power lines and catenary lines, as shown in Fig. 3 (a).
+- Masts: load-bearing steel structures for the overhead line system and supporting devices, as shown in Fig. 3 (b).

-- Fences: including fences and sound insulation panels.
+- Support devices: including support arms, strings of suspended insulators, and other supporting equipment used to secure overhead lines in the specified position and height, as shown in Fig. 3 (b).

-- Vegetation: including trees and grass, as shown in Fig. 3 (f)
+- Overhead lines: a specialized form of transmission line erected above the railway line to supply power to electric locomotives, as shown in Fig. 3 (b).

-- Poles: including utility poles and other pole-like objects, an example can be found in Fig. 3 (i).
+- Fences: serve as demarcation or protective barriers for railway tracks, aiming to prevent trespassing and vandalism, as shown in Fig. 3 (e).

-- Towers: including masts and electricity transmission towers near the railways, refer to Fig. 3(b).
+- Poles: utility poles and other pole-like objects, as shown in Fig. 3 (c).

-- Ground: including cement and rough ground.
+- Vegetation: including trees and plants, refer to Fig. 3 (e).

-- Buildings: including houses, high-rise buildings, warehouses, etc. Refer to Fig. 3 (d).
+- Buildings: structures or constructions surrounding the railway, including low-rise houses, tall buildings, warehouses, etc. Refer to Fig. 3 (d).

-- Support devices: devices for supporting power lines, as shown in Fig. 3 (c).
+- Ground: concrete pavement or bare ground.

-- Others: Other unclassified objects, such as pedestrians, vehicles, etc.
+- Others: Other unclassified objects, such as pedestrians, vehicles, and bridges, as shown in Fig. 3 (f).

 <img src="images/Fig3-Categories.png" alt="Network" style="zoom:100%;" />

 ### 1.4 Statistics